k00g4n91/Aim_Trainer_Companion/README.md

 # Aim_Training_Companion_Project
 W.I.P

-## (Must have Kovaaks Aim trainer or a folder of stats to draw from when running this code
+## (Must have Kovaaks Aim trainer or a folder of stats to draw from when running this code)

+**Be sure to open the entire FOLDER with your IDE.
+Not just a single file.
+Otherwise the file paths will be incorrect.**

 Hi guys,